 There were 538 words in all that were classified as nouns.
 Only 153 of the 538 nouns were considered pure nouns, which will serve as the basis for the majority of the data in this study.
-These 153 pure nouns were then classified according to their Old English (French, German, and Latin) origins, as well as those from the 12th and 13th centuries.
-The final selection revealed that this category of data had just 26 words.
+These 153 pure nouns were then classified according to their Old English (French, German, and Latin) origins, as well as those from the 12th that this category of data had just 26 words.
 As a result of this large datasets, it can be determined that Barack Obama did not overuse borrowing words of Old English from either the 12th and 13th centuries in his speech.